samworrall/CV/README.md

 Whilst at Makers, I was able to hone these skills on multiple occasions, not only through pair programming, but whilst working as part of teams of up to 5 developers.
 I learned the value of keeping every team member up to speed with individual developments, so as to avoid knowledge gaps, as well as Agile and KanBan techniques.

+I currently work in a team of 3 back end developers, 1 front end developer and 1 designer as part of a larger tech team.
+Pairing is a large part of our work culture, not only within individual teams, but across multiple teams as well when the requirements deem it necessary.
+This has allowed me to work both with experienced seniors, as well as entry level Juniors.

 #### Independent learning

 During my second and third years at university I taught myself HTML, CSS, and basic Ruby and JavaScript as a hobby.
+Since working for Palatinate Tech, I have spent various Friday afternoons devling into other languages such as Python and C# whilst pairing with a friend of mine who is interested in securing a junior developer role.

 ## <a name="Education">Education</a>